Gangster Lawrence Bishnoi is mastermind behind Sidhu Moose Wala’s murder, say Delhi Police

 On Tuesday, the Punjab Police had said they have arrested eight persons for offering logistical support, conducting recce and harbouring the singer’s killers.

-One of the arrested accused men, Sandeep Singh tracked the singer’s movements by impersonating himself as his fan on the directions of Canada-based gangster Goldy Brar and Sachin Thapan, who claims to be Bishnoi’s nephew, according to the police.
+One of the arrested men, Sandeep Singh tracked the singer’s movements by impersonating himself as his fan on the directions of Brar and Sachin Thapan, who claims to be Bishnoi’s nephew, according to the police.

 On May 30, Moose Wala’s father, Balkar Singh Sidhu, had demanded an inquiry by the Central Bureau of Investigation and the National Investigation Agency into the murder.